DHager/stock_stats_demo/README.md

 ## Removing

-If you used `setup.py install`, you should be able to remove the module with:
+If you used installation Option 1, you can remove the `stock_stats` command with:

     python -m pip uninstall "Stock-Price-Demo"